jcjv86/final-bootcamp-project/README.md

 Confusion matrix of the TRL model
 ![Alt text](src/pics/confusion_matrix_trl.png?raw=true "Title")

-New models generation can be done via models notebook.
-You can run the data creation cell inside to download and extract the dataset.
+New models can be generated via models notebook.
+You can run the data creation cell inside to download and extract the dataset and work from there.

+Alternatively, if you just want to use the app with the already trained models, follow the steps below.

 ## Installation guide: